Got 20 minutes? Make this Healthy Kung Pao Chicken with just 8 simple ingredients for a protein-packed, paleo-friendly dinner!

-- First, prep chicken by seasoning with salt and pepper and slicing it into thin, bite-sized pieces.
+- First, prep chicken by seasoning with salt and pepper and slice it into thin, bite-sized pieces.
 Set aside.
-Then, prep the green beans but cutting off both ends.
+Then, prep the green beans by cutting off both ends.
 Set aside.
-Prep stir fry sauce by mixing together coconut aminos, sriracha, chili past, and honey in a small bowl.
+Prep stir fry sauce by mixing together coconut aminos, sriracha, chili paste, and honey in a small bowl.
 Set aside.

 - Add in chicken and sauté for about 5 minutes, or until partially cooked.
 Remove chicken and set aside.

-- Once chicken is cooked, add in stir fry sauce and reduce heat to low/medium and let cook down for a few more minutes.
+- Once the chicken is cooked, add in stir-fry sauce and reduce heat to low/medium and let cook down for a few more minutes.

 - Add in sesame seeds and let sit for at least 5 minutes so that the sauce can thicken a bit more.
 Serve hot.

-If you like things really saucey, feel free to double the sauce in this recipe!
+If you like things really saucy, feel free to double the sauce in this recipe!
 Many readers have done so and loved it.